Overview of Exchange Server 2016

 To help you create a productive BYOD environment for Exchange 2016 that features security, collaboration, and centralized management of smartphones and tablets, Progent offers iPhone and iPad integration, Android phone and tablet consulting, and RIM BlackBerry expertise.
 To help you get back on line quickly after a catastrophic event, Progent's disaster recovery planning experts can help you design, document and test a disaster recovery plan for Exchange 2016 that follows industry best practices and makes efficient use of physical and cloud-based resources.
 Progent's team of CISA, CISSP, GIAC, CISM, and ISSAP certified data security experts can help you create and verify a security strategy that complies with government and industry standards.
 Progent's Cisco CCIE certified network consultants can help you plan and deploy a modern network infrastructure that is affordable, secure, fast and easy to manage and that supports physical and cloud-based data centers as well as stationary and mobile users.

-Microsoft supports seamless hybrid networks that combine Office 365 and on-premises Exchange.
-This permits you to have certain mailboxes located on your on-premises datacenter and other mailboxes hosted by Office 365.
-Progent's certified Exchange consultants can assist your organization with any phase of designing, integrating and troubleshooting your hybrid Office 365 solution.
-Progent's Exchange specialists can deliver occasional expertise to help you through challenging technical problems and also offer comprehensive project management outsourcing to make sure your hybrid Office 365 solution is successfully completed on schedule and on budget.
-To learn more about Progent's consulting support for integrating Office 365 and on-premises Exchange environments, visit Office 365 integration with on-premises Exchange.
+Microsoft allows you to create seamless hybrid networks that integrate Microsoft 365 Exchange Online and on-premises Exchange.
+This allows you to have specific mailboxes hosted on your on-premises datacenter or private cloud and other mailboxes hosted by Microsoft 365.
+Progent's Microsoft-certified Exchange consultants can assist you with any phase of designing, implementing and debugging your hybrid Exchange solution.
+Progent's Exchange specialists can deliver occasional support to help you through stubborn technical problems and also can provide extensive project management outsourcing or co-sourcing to make sure your hybrid Exchange initiative is successfully completed on schedule and on budget.
+For details about Progent's online consulting expertise for integrating Microsoft 365 and on-premises Exchange environments, go to Microsoft 365 integration solutions with on-prem Exchange.

 Download Progent's Exchange 2016 Migration Support Datasheet